rodrigocarvajal/biodataclub/meetings/october_2018/README.md

 * Sourcetree **beta** (supports GitLab) - [Mac Version](https://bitbucket.org/atlassianlabs/sourcetree-betas/downloads/OSX_Beta_Latest.zip) - [Windows Version](https://bitbucket.org/atlassianlabs/sourcetree-betas/downloads/SourceTreeSetup-3.0.5-beta-2178.exe)
 * Download [PuTTy](https://www.chiark.greenend.org.uk/~sgtatham/putty/latest.html), an SSH client for Windows
 * [Pro Git](https://git-scm.com/book/en/v2), a great, free e-book (also available in print) that gives an introduction to the concepts of git with helpful diagrams.

+# November 2018 Meeting: git and remote repositories
+## Prerequisites
+* Same as October 2018.
+You need a laptop with Sourcetree already installed.
+* If you are not a Moffitt employee or if you cannot connect to the internal Moffitt networks (e.g. hlmdata2), then you will not be able to access the Moffitt Gitlab server (Moffitt-Guest does not work).
+As an alternative, please set up an account with a provider such as [GitHub](https://github.com/).
+* Github requires email verification, but the email can take awhile to appear in your Moffitt Inbox (or it gets flagged as spam).
+Make sure you register and verify your email address ahead of the meeting.

+## Meeting
+Since we ran out of time in the October meeting, this meeting will be dedicated to using remote repositories with git.
+See [the slides from the October 2018 meeting](https://github.com/pstew/biodataclub/blob/master/meetings/october_2018/bio-data_club_oct_2018.pdf) for instructions on how to set up an SSH key in Windows or [follow these instructions](https://docs.gitlab.com/ee/ssh/) for Mac/Linux.